divipp/pandoc-haskell/pandocHaskell.md

     sqrt  :: Floating a => a -> a       --- square root
-    log   :: Floating a => a -> a       --- logarithm to the base of e exp   :: Floating a => a -> a       --- base e exponential function sin   :: Floating a => a -> a       --- sine of argument in radians cos   :: Floating a => a -> a       --- cosine of argument in radians tan   :: Floating a => a -> a       --- tangent of argument in radians asin  :: Floating a => a -> a       --- arcsine acos  :: Floating a => a -> a       --- arccosine
-    atan  :: Floating a => a -> a       --- arctangent
-    sinh  :: Floating a => a -> a       --- hyperbolic sine
+    log   :: Floating a => a -> a       --- logarithm to the base of e exp   :: Floating a => a -> a       --- base e exponential function sin,   cos,   tan   :: Floating a => a -> a  --- sine, cosine, tangent (argument in radians) asin,  acos,  atan  :: Floating a => a -> a  --- arcsine, arccosine, arctangent sinh,  cosh,  tanh  :: Floating a => a -> a  --- hyperbolic sine, cosine, tangent asinh, acosh, atanh :: Floating a => a -> a  --- hyperbolic arcsine, arccosine, arctangent quot  :: Integral a => a -> a -> a  --- quotient (multiplicative) div   :: Integral a => a -> a -> a  --- quotient (additive) rem   :: Integral a => a -> a -> a  --- remainder (multiplicative)
-    cosh  :: Floating a => a -> a       --- hyperbolic cosine
-    tanh  :: Floating a => a -> a       --- hyperbolic tangent
-    asinh :: Floating a => a -> a       --- hyperbolic arcsine
-    acosh :: Floating a => a -> a       --- hyperbolic arccosine
-    atanh :: Floating a => a -> a       --- hyperbolic arctangent
-    quot  :: Integral a => a -> a -> a  --- quotient (multiplicative)
-    div   :: Integral a => a -> a -> a  --- quotient (additive)
-    rem   :: Integral a => a -> a -> a  --- remainder (multiplicative)